cargomedia/janus-gateway-audioroom/README.md

 Overview
 --------
-This plugin is based on native `janus` streaming plugin and adds additional functionality.
+This plugin is based on native `janus/audiobridge` plugin and adds additional functionality.

 Main extensions:
 - changes type of audio room `id` from `integer` to `string`